rouault/llvm-project-deluge/README.md

 Right now it's like 200x slower than C. But I can kinda sorta run some of openssl and some of curl.
 Zlib works fine.

+This currently only works on Mac.
+To start, do:

+    ./setup_gits.sh
+    ./build_all.sh

+Then you can try compiling your first memory-safe hello world like:

+    xcrun build/bin/clang -o hello hello.c -g -O

+Feel free to use <stdio.h> since musl mostly works.

+If you want to play with Deluge API, include <stdfil.h> (see deluge/include/stdfil.h).

+Note that the resulting binary will run without needing to specify a DYLD_LIBRARY_PATH because hacks.